0ki/fengoffice_old/fengoffice_/readme.txt

     You should be finished in a matter of minutes.

-    WARNING: Default memory limit por PHP is 8MB.
+    Warning: Default memory limit por PHP is 8MB.
 As a new OpenGoo install consumes about 10 MB, administrators could get a message similar to "Allowed memory size of 8388608 bytes exhausted".
     This can be solved by setting "memory_limit=32" in php.ini.